stepbrobd/cv/readme.md

 ## License

-This repository content excluding all submodules is licensed under the [MIT License](license.md), third-party code are subject to their original license.
+The contents inside this repository, excluding all submodules, are licensed under the [MIT License](license.md).
+Third-party file(s) and/or code(s) are subject to their original term(s) and/or license(s).